kranzky/mmm/diary/page8/index.md

 [2019-08-22](/diary/2019/08/22.md)

 Just finished reading "The Passionate Programmer" by Chad Fowler, which I discovered after writing a program to find great people on GitHub to try to fill an engineering position at my day job.
-That book talks about marketing yourself, and, combined with some other advice on that topic that I'd heard recently (although I can't remember where), I was motivated last night to rebuild my[vanity website](https://www.kranzky.com) to do a better job of that.
+That book talks about marketing yourself, and, combined with some other advice on that topic that I'd heard recently (although I can't remember where), I was motivated last night to rebuild my [vanity website](https://www.kranzky.com) to do a better job of that.

 This lead to me rebuilding my [blog](https://medium.com/the-magic-pantry), which lead to me subscribing to Medium and finding an unpublished article entitled "Your Password is Terrible", which I published and received a clap for before my hands had left the keyboard.